Derek Denton: Australian and International Recognition of the Investigation

 From the outset of preparation of sheep with a permanent parotid fistula in 1953 it was evident that the animals vigorously licked any dried saliva on the walls of their cages and attacked a salt block placed in their cage.
 A clear-cut avid appetite for salt was evident, and opened a new way to investigate the neural organization of a classic instinct.
 Elaborating the general biological context, Denton showed that sodium was a rate limiting factor in reproduction, especially in animals with multiple litters, and that in pregnancy and lactation increased secretion of a quintet of steroid and peptide hormones caused a large increase of salt appetite.

-His wide-ranging area of study – the instincts – is where many major discoveries were made.
-The primordial emotions – hunger for air, food hunger, thirst, pain, sexual desire, specific mineral appetites such as for salt or phosphate, search for temperature compatible environment or sleep after deprivation etc., are the subjective element of the instincts.
-They embody, when fully active, an imperious goal directed intention, which may entirely dominate the stream of consciousness.
+His area of study focused on the instincts and their associated primordial emotions, such as hunger for air, food hunger, thirst, pain, sexual desire, specific mineral appetites, the search for a temperature-compatible environment, and the need for sleep after deprivation.
+When fully active, these subjective elements of instinct create a goal-directed intention that can dominate the stream of consciousness.

 Denton showed that sodium appetite is innate, specific for sodium salts, and separate from thirst, as shown by brain lesion and behavioural studies.
 There is clearly a genetically determined neural organization subserving gratification of sodium appetite.
 He showed in certain species the genesis of appetite involves response to reduction of brain intracellular sodium concentration whereas in others the hormone Angiotensin II, released as a result of reduction of blood volume, is the initiating stimulus and its antagonist losartan will reduce or abolish appetite.
 The appetite can be rapidly gratified by eating or drinking of salt by animals in the wild, akin to the rapid gratification of thirst, rapidity being of high survival value.
 It reduces the chances of being killed by predators lying in wait.
 The hormonal cascade initiated by stress and ACTH was shown also to cause a large sodium appetite.

 In parallel, his oesophageal fistula studies of thirst and sodium appetite and its gratification conducted with his colleagues, Elspeth Bott, Michael McKinley, Eva Tarjan, and Richard Weisinger revealed the role of the 5th, 7th, 9th and 10th cranial nerves as a chronological sequence contriving gratification.
 Neuroimaging has shown also a novel mechanism involved in the inhibiting of fluid intake when adequate has already been ingested.
 At this time, the Florey Group led by McKinley showed the site of Verney’s osmoreceptor was outside the blood-brain-barrier in the lamina terminalis.